infokiller/i3-workspace-groups/README.md

 A Python library and set of command line tools for managing i3wm workspaces in groups that you define.
-I find this tool useful for managing a large number of workspaces in i3.
+I find this tool useful for managing many workspaces in i3.

 ![Demo flow](./assets/demo.gif?raw=true)